Sensor box IMU with AHRS

 https://ingenieur-glaser.de/sensor-box-imu/ – Behind the scenes

-#ESP32 #Arduino #microcontroller #electrical engineering #prototype construction #hardware development #engineer #Cplusplus #Goldcap #3Dprinting #Cnc
+#ESP32 #Arduino #microcontroller #electrical engineering #prototype construction #hardware development #engineer #Cplusplus #Goldcap #3Dprinting #CNC

-💡️ Development & Manufacturing – Engineering office Glaser
+💡️ Development & Manufacturing – Engineering firm Glaser

 https://ingenieur-glaser.de/ – Electronics・Software・Hardware